Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 ## Viewing organization activities

-The **Activity** tab allows you to filter and see more details about each of the events for your organization.
+The **Activity** view allows you to filter and see more details about each of the events for your organization.

 1. Sign in to the [Platform](https://platform.axway.com/).
 2. Click on the **User & Org** menu and select **Organization**.
-3. Click the **Activity** tab from the left navigation.
+3. Click **Activity** from the left navigation.
 4. If you're a member of multiple organizations, select the organization you want to view from the *Activity* dropdown menu.
 5. Filter your user events by:
     1. **Date Range Filter** - Filter the events by date and time.